Spectral Tempering for Embedding Compression in Dense Passage Retrieval: Experiments

 \subsubsection{Evaluation Protocol}

 We evaluate all models at target dimensions $k \in \{768, 512, 256, 128, 64\}$.
 For models with a native dimension of 768, the $k=768$ case coincides with no dimensionality reduction.
-We report \textbf{MRR@10} for MS MARCO and \textbf{nDCG@10} for the remaining datasets.\looseness=-1
+We report \textbf{MRR@10} for MS MARCO and \textbf{nDCG@10} for the remaining datasets, following standard conventions.